-Who wrote the book of Job?
+Who Wrote the Book of Job?

 Early Jewish heritage credited the authorship of the book of Job to Moses.
 For the Babylonian Talmud claimed, “Moses wrote his own book, and the passages about Balaam and Job” (Baba Bathra, 14b, 15a).
 And there is evidence to that since Moses spent 40 years in Midian, which would allow him to have a good background in the Arabic style of the book.

-When was the book of Job written?
+When Was the Book of Job Written?

-3- Job was a wealthy landowner and his riches were measured by livestock (Job 1:3; 42:12) like Abraham (Genesis 12:16) and Jacob (Genesis 30:43) before him.
+- Job was a wealthy landowner, and his riches were measured by livestock (Job 1:3; 42:12).
+This was very similar to Abraham (Genesis 12:16) and Jacob (Genesis 30:43) who lived before him.

 - The Sabeans and Chaldeans that are mentioned in Job 1:15, 17, were tribes of the land of Arabia at that time.

-- The Hebrew word (qsitah), which is probably a measure of weight, is mentioned only in Job 42:11, and in the patriarchal era (Genesis 33:19; Joshua 24:32).
+- The Hebrew word (qsitah), which is probably a measure of weight, is mentioned only in Job 42:11 and in the patriarchal era (Genesis 33:19; Joshua 24:32).

-God accepted the challenge
+God Accepted the Challenge

 Filled with fury about Job’s blameless response, Satan again shamelessly said to the Lord, “Skin for skin!
 Yes, all that a man has he will give for his life.
 But stretch out Your hand now, and touch his bone and his flesh, and he will surely curse You to Your face!”
 And the LORD said to Satan, “Behold, he is in your hand, but spare his life” (Job 2: 4-6).
 Immediately, Satan went out from the presence of the LORD, and struck Job with painful boils from the sole of his foot to the crown of his head (v.
 7).

 At this point, Job’s wife said to him, “Do you still hold fast to your integrity?
 Curse God and die!”
 But he said to her, “You speak as one of the foolish women speaks.
 Shall we indeed accept good from God, and shall we not accept adversity?”
-In all this Job did not sin with his lips (Job 2: 9,10).
+In all this, Job did not sin with his lips (Job 2: 9,10).

 Although Job didn’t understand why the Lord allowed these things to happen to him even though he was a righteous man, he didn’t lose his faith in the Lord’s goodness.
-By faith, Job rose from the pits of discouragement and hopelessness to the heights of full trust in the mercy and the saving grace of God.
+By faith, he rose from the pits of discouragement and hopelessness to the heights of full trust in the mercy and the saving grace of God.
 And he declared: “Though He slay me, yet will I trust Him… He also shall be my salvation… I know that I shall be vindicated” (Job 13:15-18).

-God rewards Job
+God Rewards Job